svermeulen/vim-easyclip/README.md

 Also, worth noting is the `Paste` command which takes an index and pastes the yank at that index.
 For example, executing `:Paste 0` is equivalent to `p`, `:Paste 1` is equivalent to `"1p`, etc.  For use within scripting, there is also the corresponding method `EasyClip#PasteIndex` which like the command takes an index as parameter.
 For the `P` equivalent, there is also a `PasteBefore` command and `EasyClip#PasteIndexBefore` method.

+Another method worth noting is `EasyClip#GetYankAtIndex` which returns the text for the yank at a given index.

 ### Feedback ###

 Feel free to email all feedback/criticism/suggestions to sfvermeulen@gmail.com.
 Or, feel free to create a github issue.